What’s Your Business Really Worth?

 IF IT SEEMS TOO GOOD TO BE TRUE, IT PROBABLY IS

 Recently, we’ve come across agencies that have received valuation estimates based on very high multiples of EBITDA – in a couple of cases, more than 10x!
 For example, one agency had an EBITDA of $323,000, and a broker told them they were worth $3.5 million.
-Let’s look at the practical side of this too good to be true approach to value.
+Let’s look at the practical side of this too good to be true approach to business value.

 If you’re an agency earning $1 million, a 10x multiple equals a price of $10 million.
 What does this mean from a buyer’s perspective?